gimoh/docker-pureftpd/README.md

 You can add users with `pure-pw useradd` directly but you'll need to make sure to set system user and create any necessary directories.

+### Creating derived image with baked-in users

+Normally configuration files are only saved on first start in order to allow overriding settings with `docker run` options.
+If you want to create user accounts at build time make sure to run `dkr-init configure` before `adduser-ftp` in your Dockerfile.

+This will save settings like location of the password DB which is needed so that `adduser-ftp` operates on the right database.

+Example Dockerfile:

+    FROM gimoh/pureftpd

+    RUN dkr-init configure \
+        && (echo -e 'nooon\nnooon') | adduser-ftp ftpuser -m

+Note that if you use that, you should avoid overriding options to do with config dir or password DB (`PURE_CONFDIR`, `PURE_DBFILE`, `PURE_PASSWDFILE`) with `--env` options to `docker run`.

 ### Maintaining virtual users based on JSON config

 A companion image `gimoh/pureftpd-auto-users` can be used to maintain